Epistates/turboclaude/README.md

 turboclaude-skills = "0.1"
 ```

-## 🎯 Design Philosophy

-This SDK is designed to provide a Rust-native experience while maintaining feature parity with the official Python SDK.
-Our architecture decisions prioritize:
+## Architecture Goals

+The SDK follows these design principles:

-1. **Type Safety**: Leveraging Rust's type system for compile-time guarantees
+1. **Type Safety**: Use Rust's type system for compile-time guarantees
 2. **Performance**: Zero-cost abstractions and efficient streaming
-3. **Ergonomics**: Intuitive API that feels natural to Rust developers
-4. **Compatibility**: Feature parity with the Python SDK
+3. **Compatibility**: Support the same features as the official Python SDK
-5. **Extensibility**: Easy integration with MCP and other protocols
+4. **Extensibility**: Support integration with MCP and other protocols

-## 🏗️ Architecture
+## Architecture

 ### Core Design Decisions